josevnz/EmpireStateBuildingRunUp/README.md

 ![ESRU browser](images/esru_browser.png)

 Hello.
 I wrote an application to analyse the results of the 'Empire State Run Up', 2013 edition, after I ran the race.

 Here you will find my code.

+## Supported years race result

+I pre-processed the race results for easy viewing and analysis.

+### Years

+* 2023
+* 2024

+If you can point me out to previous years race results, I can try to include them  here.

 ## If you just want to install it